The top 10 applicant tracking systems in the market today

 With over 60 applicant tracking systems in contention for your business, it’s easy to become overwhelmed when sourcing the most suitable one for you – especially if you’re new to them.

 But, even if you’re fully versed in the benefits this type of HR recruiting software can bring, how do you know which one is best for you?
 Well, as you’d expect, like snowflakes, no two applicant tracking systems are the same.

 So whether you’re in the market for your very first hire or you’re a hundred-plus-employee organisation looking to scale your business, there’s something for everyone – as we’ll discover in this post.
-Check out our list of the best applicant tracking systems!

 What else will we cover?